 Improving your English

-The English for International Students Unit (EISU) offers English language courses to help you improve your English both before and during your studies.
+The Birmingham International Academy (BIA) offers English language courses to help you improve your English both before and during your studies.

 Study support at the University